zextras/tech-doc/source/carbonio/_management/advancedbackup.rst

    Backup and Restore operations are managed as follows:

-   - Smartscans can be executed on **single servers** via *the Administration Zimlet* or on **multiple servers** via the *CLI*
+   - Smartscans can be executed on **single servers** via *the Administration Console* or on **multiple servers** via the *CLI*

-   - Restores can be started either from the ``Accounts`` tab in the Zimbra Admin Console, from each server tab in the |backup|
+   - Restores can be started either from the ``Accounts`` tab in the Administration Console, from each server tab in the |backup|
-     menu of the Administration Zimlet or via the CLI.
+     menu of the Administration Console or via the CLI.
 The differences between these methods are:

    .. csv-table::